cogment/cogment-doc/docs/reference/cli/model-registry.md

 ### `cache_max_items`

-This defines the maximum number of model versions that can be stored in the transient cache.
+This defines the maximum number of model iterations that can be stored in the transient cache.

 Can be specified as: